 Index trackers generally seek to replicate the return on a specified index.
 Under this approach, portfolio managers buy and hold all, or a representative sample of, the securities in their target indexes.
 This approach to portfolio management is a primary reason that index tracking UCITS tend to have below-average ongoing charges.
 By contrast, under an active management approach, managers have more discretion to increase or reduce exposure to sectors or securities within their funds' investment mandates.
 Active managers may also undertake significant research about stocks or bonds, market sectors, or geographic regions.
-This approach offers investors the chance to earn superior returns or to meet other investment objectives, such as limiting downside risk, managing volatility, under- or overweighting various sectors, and altering asset allocations in response to market conditions.
+This approach offers investors the chance to earn superior returns or to meet other investment objectives, such as limiting downside risk, managing volatility, underor overweighting various sectors, and altering asset allocations in response to market conditions.
 These characteristics tend to make active management more costly than management of an index tracking fund.

 Growth in index tracking funds has also contributed to the decline in asset-weighted average ongoing charges for equity and fixed-income funds.
-Since year-end 2013, net assets in index tracking funds have more than tripled from €240 billion to €762 billion (Figure 14).
-However, net assets in index trackers are still relatively small when compared to net assets for all funds, representing about 10 percent of UCITS net assets at year-end 2020.
+Since year-end 2013, net assets in index tracking funds have grown substantially from €235 billion to €1 trillion (Figure 14).
+However, net assets in index trackers are still relatively small when compared to net assets for all funds, representing 9.5 percent of UCITS net assets at year-end 2021.